-This course will follow the Technology curriculum with the emphasis on the materials used in the manufacture of technological products.
-The course will give the students an understanding of the properties and functions of ingredients used in the manufacture of a range of baked goods, including cakes, scones, biscuits, and bread.
+This course will follow the Technology curriculum with the emphasis on the ingredients used in the manufacture of a range of food products.
+The course will give the students an understanding of the properties and functions of ingredients used, the nutritional properties of ingredients and the science of cooking.
+They will learn this through making a range of different products both savoury and sweet.

-Assessment will be in a digital format, based on the students understanding of the materials (fat, sugar, flour, and eggs) used in the manufacture of these products.
+Assessment will be in a digital format, based on the students understanding of food science and the ingredients they have used in the manufacture of these products.

 Students will need to provide a ruler, blue or black pen and a pencil.
 They will also need to bring a container from home to take their products away with them.
-We will no longer be providing single use plastic contains or forks for purchase.
+We will no longer be providing single use plastic containers or forks for purchase.